kabanero-io/kabanero-foundation/design/digest.md

 ### Best practice semver container registry tagging

-Having disciplne and defining policy for managing container registry tags is critical in ensuring that applications are built with what we expect them to be built.
+Having disciplne and defining policy for managing container registry tags is critical in ensuring that applications are built with the specific containers we expect.
 Kabanero architecture is best leveraged using semver assignment of application stack container tags.
 Study the following series of diagrams:

 ![1.0.1](./images/digest-1.0.1.gif)